jamesshore/livestream/README.md

 "Programming By Intention" means writing high-level code as if all the low-level code you need already exists.
 Just imagine what functions or methods would make your life easy, and write your code to use them.
 It's a good way to design an easy-to-use API.

 It's a good idea to use both techniques because, although your research will generally help you understand the scope of the problem, the generic solutions available online are often more complicated than you need.
 You might be able to come up with a simpler design that fits the narrow parameters of the specific problem you're solving.
-In design, simpler is almost always better—assuming the solution works!—because lower complexity means easier maintenance and fewer bugs.
+In design, simpler is almost always better—assuming the simpler solution actually works!—because lower complexity means easier maintenance and fewer bugs.

 In the case of this week's challenge, a web search will lead you to the idea of "cancellation tokens."
 In .NET, you use cancellation tokens by instantiating a `CancellationTokenSource` object.
 Then you pass in `CancellationTokenSource.Token` to the things that you want to cancel, and call `CancellationTokenSource.Cancel()` to cancel them.